 Intel founder Gordon Moore remembers the development of the transistor and the birth of Silicon Valley.
-This video is a sneak preview of CHF’s hour-long documentary Scientists You Must Know, which will be released in summer 2014.
+This video is part of CHF’s hour-long documentary Scientists You Must Know.

 Imagining life today without silicon microchips would be quite a feat: of course they are in our computers, but they are also in our phones, televisions, cars, microwaves, and virtually all of our digital devices.
 We use them every day, but where do they come from?
 To understand the humble beginnings of this amazing piece of technology, one should consult Gordon E. Moore.
 He would know better than most since he helped invent them.